flrnbc/System-Monitor/README.md

 ## On the starter code
 As alluded to above, the skeleton of this project was provided by Udacity.
-The main part was the output via `ncurses` and a small part of the `linux parser` yielding the following
+Its main part was the output via `ncurses` and a small fraction of the `linux parser` yielding the following

 ![Starter monitor](images/starting_monitor.png)